-- Travel time will vary based on trip distance and others being served.
-All trips are scheduled so the customer will be on the vehicle for no more than two hours.
+- Travel time will vary based on trip distance, traffic conditions and others being served.

 - LIFT operators do their best to make pick-ups on time and to get customers to their destinations on time.
 The system standard for on-time performance is 90 percent or above.

-- When providing door-to-door service, LIFT operators must be able to park their vehicles in a safe location that does not block or impede traffic and must be able to maintain sight of vehicle at all times and has an accessible path of travel.
+- LIFT operators must be able to park their vehicles in a safe location that does not block or impede traffic, allows the operator to maintain sight of vehicle at all times and has an accessible path of travel.

-- Service may be delayed by factors outside LIFT's control (such as heavy traffic).
+- Service may be delayed by factors outside LIFT's control including heavy traffic, weather, and/or road conditions.
 Customers may wish to allow for possible delays when scheduling trips.